s-vigneshwaran/CV-research-timeline/README.md

 -   Python Notebooks
 -   Tensorflow
+-   Tried to use Sequential models as much as possible as the objective is to keep it simple.
+But Functional APIs and Sub Classes are also used for some complicated models.
--   Replicating the architectures as mentioned in the original paper
+-   Datasets mentioned in the paper are used and not datasets like mnist or cifar.
--   No improvements to the architectures are done
--   For Largescale models which used huge datasets like ImageNet, only the architecture is implemented
+-   Pretty much every model after LeNet used huge datasets.
+So only the architecture is implemented and are not trained.
+-   For models which are not trained, transfer learning notebooks are implemented(for certain papers only)
 -   Data Generators are implemented to match the input dimensions as mentioned on the original paper
 -   Additional Pre-Processing techniques like color-correction, noise reduction are not implemented